HivanshD/Healthcare-Knowledge-Assistant/README.md

-# MedAgent AI

-A retrieval-augmented, multi-agent healthcare assistant.
+# A retrieval-augmented, multi-agent healthcare assistant.

 ## What this does
 - Ingests text documents into a FAISS **vector database** using Sentence-Transformers embeddings.